A coming soon page is a temporary page on your website that is displayed to all visitors.

 I most commonly use coming soon pages as a temporary placeholder while I’m building a client’s website.
-A web design project can take upwards of 3-4 months, so a coming soon page is a great option if they don’t already have a website in place.
+I tend to book web design projects several months in advance so a coming soon page is a great option if they don’t already have a website in place.

 However, coming soon pages might not be for everyone.
 Before we discuss how to design a great coming soon page, let’s decide if a coming soon page would be the best solution for your business at this time.